Money is a by-product of value.

 Then they promote the reason why they’re driven to remove the hassle and complications of managing an ecommerce website: so businesses can focus on what’s most important to them.

-Shopify’s mission and vision are clear: empower businesses.
+Shopify’s business mission statement and vision are clear: empower businesses.

 Mission and vision statement: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.